In Revelation, faithful saints experience “tribulation,” whereas, the unrepentant undergo “wrath.”

-The “saints” are summoned “to be faithful unto death” in persecution and tribulation.
-They are to endure suffering faithfully even when doing so means their death.
-It is faithfulness in tribulation that results in their receiving the “crown of life” and the avoidance of the “second death.”
+Jesus summons his “saints…to be faithful unto death” in persecution and tribulation.
+They are to remain steadfast in trials, even when doing so may mean death.
+It is faithfulness in tribulation that results in their receiving the “crown of life.”

-Faithful saints endure the “great tribulation,” a period during which followers of the “Lamb” are tried but also overcome the “Beast” by means of heir faithful “testimony.”
-After overcoming through the Tribulation, they will “stand before the Throne and the Lamb” in the New Creation.
-Although redeemed by the “Lamb,” nevertheless, they must remain faithful through the “great tribulation” – (Revelation 7:9-17).
+And faithful saints endure the “great tribulation,” the period during which followers of the “Lamb” are tried but also overcome the “beast” by means of their “testimony.”
+After doing so, they find themselves “standing before the Throne and the Lamb” in the New Creation – (Revelation 7:9-17).